Cybersecurity penetration testing is important in identifying security vulnerabilities, maintaining compliance, and preserving customer trust.

-Penetration testing, often referred to as “pen testing,” is a simulated cyberattack against your computer system designed to uncover exploitable vulnerabilities.
+Penetration testing, often referred to as “pen testing,” or ethical hacking, is a simulated cyberattack against your computer system designed to uncover exploitable vulnerabilities.
 These vulnerabilities could be in operating systems, services and application flaws, improper configurations, or even risky end-user behavior.
+By mimicking real cyberattacks, penetration tests reveal where a company’s defenses are lacking.
+These tests also check if current security measures are working well and show organizations how ready (or not) they are to deal with cybersecurity problems.

 Identify Cybersecurity Vulnerabilities